 2. Human Prescription Medications

-Human foods that are toxic to cats or dogs, made up 13% of exposures.
-This year, bad reactions came from protein and snack bars as well as grapes and raisins (which are bad for cats and dogs), xylitol, garlic/onions.
+Human foods that are toxic to cats or dogs, made up 14 percent of exposures.
+The most common cases involved human foods like protein bars and shakes, as well as grapes and raisins (which are bad for cats and dogs), xylitol, garlic, and onions.

-The sweet treat makes up almost 76 exposures per day.
+Chocolate has taken the fourth spot on the top toxins list for several years now.
+It's estimated there are over 103 chocolate poisoning cases per day, or more than one case every 15 minutes.
 The higher the cocoa content, the more dangerous it is for cats and dogs, making straight cocoa powder, semisweet chocolate, and dark chocolate the most poisonous types.

-With well-meaning bouquets and more gardening during the pandemic, toxic exposures to plants are up from 8th place the year before.
+With well-meaning bouquets and more gardening during the pandemic, toxic exposures to plants maintained their top five ranking.
+There were over 7,500 more plant-related calls in 2021 compared to 2020.
 Want to enjoy greenery with less worry?
 Try choosing from some of these cat-friendly plants and dog-friendly plants.

 6. Household Toxicants

 Household toxicants like cleaning products and paint made up 8.3 percent of calls to APCC.
 Things like paint, spackling, and other DIY home improvement substances made up a significant number of reported pet poisonings this past year.
 It's no surprise given that many people spent a large portion of their time in their homes due to the pandemic.